MLB on TBS: Technical difficulties and other miscues

 During their coverage of 2014 AL Wild Card Game, TBS put a graphic that incorrectly said that Oakland manager Bob Melvin was in his fourth straight playoff appearance, but this was only his third straight (2012, 2013 and 2014).
 Throughout the evening, TBS's broadcast was cited in not having enough adequate camera angles for replays that provided value to viewers.
 As opposed to productions that bring extra resources and cameras to playoff games, TBS's broadcast of this particular game was cited as feeling more like a weekly or regional telecast.
 That was arguably manifested in Kansas City Royals legend George Brett being forced into a "Very Funny" promo.

 During the top of the third inning of Game 3 of the 2016 American League Division Series between the Toronto Blue Jays and Texas Rangers, TBS's Matt Winer was doing a live interview with Texas third base coach Tony Beasley, when Rangers shortstop Elvis Andrus hit a home run.
 Winer had to cut off Beasley during the interview to tell the audience that Andrus got "a double", before then realizing it was a home run.
 When Andrus finally rounded third base, Winer said, "Excuse me, that's not a double; that's a home run."
-As a direct result of all of this, there wasn't full screen of the Andrus homer, nor was there a proper play-by-play of the home run.
+As a direct result of all of this, there was no full screen of the Andrus homer, nor was there a proper play-by-play of the home run.

 During the 2016 season, TBS debuted a new scoreboard design that was criticized by viewers for its large size.
 The following season, TBS was criticized again for having initially made its scoreboard too small.

+Early into TBS's broadcast of Game 2 of the 2024 American League Division Series between the Cleveland Guardians and Detroit Tigers, TBS experienced outages, where the picture went dark.
+According to TBS, the issue was caused by Solar Satellite Interference or a 'sun outage' or 'sunspot'.
+This occurs when the sun's solar activity disrupts satellite signals.